cs2113-f24/cs2113-f24.github.io/labs/00-setup.md

 # Grading Rubric

+Submit your `log_file.txt` to BlackBoard under the "Lab 0" link when you are finished.

 |Item | Points |
 |github username has been posted to Ed | 10 |
 |based on the logfile, the initial commit of `HelloWorld.java` has a useful message | 45 |